Rev. Margaret Minnicks is an ordained Bible teacher. She writes many articles that are Bible lessons.

 Psalm 117 is the shortest psalm with only two verses.

 Psalm 118.8 is the center of the Bible with 594 chapters before Psalm 118 and 594 chapters after that chapter.
 If you multiply 594 x 594 you will get 1188.
-When you insert a colon, you will get 118.8 that reads, "It is better to trust in the LORD than to put confidence in man."
+When you insert a colon, you will get 118.8 which reads, "It is better to trust in the LORD than to put confidence in man."

 Psalm 119 is the longest psalm with 176 verses.
 All except three verses have "word" or a synonym for "word" such as ordinance, statue, law, commandment, etc.